• Skip to main content

 Mihaly Csikszentmihalyi and Positive Psychology

 The search for happiness is often inspired by hardship.
 This was the case for Mihaly Csikszentmihalyi, one of the co-founders of positive psychology.
-Born in Hungary just before World War II, Csikzentmihaly lost both of his brothers at a young age, one in the Siege of Budapest and the other to a Soviet work camp.
-During the second world war, his family was expelled from Hungary and had their citizenship revoked; Csikszentmihalyi dropped out of school to help his family make a living.
+Born in Hungary just before World War II, Csikszentmihalyi lost both of his brothers at a young age, one in the Siege of Budapest and the other to a Soviet work camp.
+During the Second World War, his family was expelled from Hungary and had their citizenship revoked; Csikszentmihalyi dropped out of school to help his family make a living.

 Csikszentmihalyi became intrigued with how life can have meaning in the face of great loss or disappointment.
 A lecture by Carl Jung, a renowned psychoanalyst, further intrigued him.